 - Department of Redundancy Department: "You stole it?
 But that's stealing!"

 - Description Cut: In "Jen the Fredo", Jen assures Roy that businessmen are different from what they were in the seventies.
 Cut to Reynholm laughing with a pack of visiting businessmen, apparently having just finished a discussion about their balls.

 - Deus ex Machina: In the final episode, Roy and Jen become social pariahs and are due to be fired by Renholm.
 After then screwing up further trying to fix things, Renholm shows up a fugitive, and asks them to take over Renholm Industries while he stays hiding in IT, fixing everything.

 - Digging Yourself Deeper: Roy tells the psychiatrist she looks like his mother, and it's all downhill from there.
 Waaaaay downhill.

-- Digital Piracy Is Evil: An anti-piracy ad compares digital piracy to stealing a handbag, a car, a baby, killing a policeman, then stealing his helmet to defecate in, then sending it to his grieving widow, and re-stealing it from her.
+- Digital Piracy Is Evil: Parodied.
+A particularly hyperbolic anti-piracy ad compares digital piracy to stealing a handbag, a car, a baby, killing a policeman, then stealing his helmet to defecate in, then sending it to his grieving widow, and re-stealing it from her.
 The ad ends with an FBI agent shooting a young girl in the head after catching her downloading a film from the internet.